square/square-python-sdk/doc/models/gift-card-activity-import.md

 # Gift Card Activity Import

-Describes a gift card activity of the IMPORT type and the `GiftCardGANSource` is OTHER (a third-party gift card).
+Represents details about an `IMPORT` [gift card activity type](../../doc/models/gift-card-activity-type.md).
+This activity type is used when Square imports a third-party gift card, in which case the `gan_source` of the gift card is set to `OTHER`.

 ## Structure